ut-amrl/robofleet/README.md

 4. Run your existing ROS nodes within the namespace--see [ROS Name Remapping][remapping].
 The simplest method is to set the `ROS_NAMESPACE` environment variable.
     * Ensure that your ROS nodes are using [relative names][relative names] and not absolute names internally.
 5. Run the `robofleet_client` in the same namespace (e.g. `ROS_NAMESPACE="/x/y/z" make run`)
+6. Grant your robot permissions in the config file for `robofleet_server`

-* **Unstable:** currently, `robofleet_client` sends and receives all supported ROS message types.
-In the future, configuration will be possible.
+* **Unstable:** currently, `robofleet_client` receives all ROS messages of any given type.
+You can configure which message types it handles and which topics it transmits in its configuration file.
-* **Unstable:** currently, `robofleet_server` does not perform authentication.
-In the future, it will be necessary to set permissions for the robot.
-* **Unstable:** currently, `robofleet_server` simply broadcasts each message to all clients.
-In the future, it will be possible to subscribe to messages on particular topics from other clients.
+* **Unstable:** currently, `robofleet_server` simply broadcasts each message to all authorized clients.
+In the future, it will be possible to subscribe to messages on particular topics from other clients, rather than receiving on all topics.

 ### Run the server

 `robofleet_server` enables broadcasting of ROS messages between many clients (robots and visualizers) over the network.
 To run the server:
 1. Clone `robofleet_server` and follow the build instructions in its `README` file
 2. Start the server with `yarn start`
-3. **Unstable:** currently, `robofleet_server` simply broadcasts messages to all clients.
-In the future, permission configuration will be necessary.

 ### Use the web visualizer